mit-ll-responsible-ai/hydra-zen/docs/source/how_to/pytorch_lightning.rst

 .. admonition:: Prerequisites

-   Your must install `PyTorch <https://pytorch.org/>`_ and `PyTorch Lightning <https:// www.pytorchlightning.ai/>`_ in order to complete this How-To lesson.
+   Your must install `PyTorch <https://pytorch.org/>`_ and `PyTorch Lightning <https:// www.pytorchlightning.ai/>`_ in your Python environment in order to complete this How-To guide.

 .. tip::